konsumer/powerball/README.md

 Calculate the standard deviatation from a list of frequencies.

 This tells you the spread of your data if it follows a normal (or close to normal) distribution, ie, the bell curve.
-Use the `stddev()` method or the `σ()` method to get at it.
+Use the `stddev()` method or the `σ()` method to get at it.

 ```js
 powerball.frequencies()